Spring Explorer

 - Essential 21st century life skills (communication, critical thinking, collaboration, creativity, and cultural awareness)

-- Produce a portfolio of work to demonstrate progress and achievements
+- Produce a portfolio of work to show their progress and achievements

 - Meet new friends from across the world